 We also collect, process and delete applicant data in accordance with data protection regulations.

-As part of the application process, we offer applicants the opportunity to be included in our “Talent Pool” for a period of two years on the basis of consent as defined in Art.
-6 Para.
+As part of the application process, we offer applicants the opportunity to be included in our “talent pool” for a period of two years on the basis of consent within the meaning of Art.
+6 para.
 1 lit. b. and Art.
 7 DSGVO.

-Amendments to the data protection declaration
+Amendment of the data protection declaration

 This data protection declaration is an English translation of the German original (available via www.zenhomes.com/de/datenschutz).
 Only the German original is legally binding.